Settings Reference

 'import'- Analyzeimportstatements'require'- Analyzerequirestatements'export'- Analyzeexportstatements'dynamic-import'- Analyze dynamic import statements (import())

 All plugin rules will be applied to the nodes defined in this setting.
+Modify the default value only if you want to exclude some of the built-in dependency nodes from analysis.

 export default [{